neuro-inc/neuro-cli/neuro-sdk/docs/index.rst

 Installation
 ============

 The latest stable release is available on PyPI_.
-Either add ``neuromation`` to your ``requirements.txt`` or install with pip::
+Either add ``neuro-sdk`` to your ``requirements.txt`` or install with pip::

-   $ pip install neuromation
+   $ pip install -U neuro-sdk

 Getting Started